Winnie-the-Pooh (book): Background and publication

 Among the characters in When We Were Very Young was a teddy bear that Shepard modelled after one belonging to his son.
 With the book's success, Shepard encouraged Milne to write stories about Milne's young son, Christopher Robin Milne, and his stuffed toys.
 Among Christopher's toys was a teddy bear he called "Winnie-the-Pooh".
-Christopher got the name "Winnie" from a bear at the London Zoo, Winnipeg.
+Christopher got the name "Winnie" from a bear at London Zoo, who was named Winnipeg.
 "Pooh" was the name of a swan in When We Were Very Young.
 Milne used Christopher and his toys as inspiration for a series of short stories, which were compiled and published as Winnie-the-Pooh.
 The model for Pooh remained the bear belonging to Shepard's son.

 Winnie-the-Pooh was published on 14 October 1926 by Methuen & Co. in England and E. P. Dutton in the United States.
 As a work first published in 1926, the book entered the public domain in the United States on 1 January 2022.
 British copyright of the text expires on 1 January 2027 (70 calendar years after Milne's death) while British copyright of the illustrations expires on 1 January 2047 (70 calendar years after Shepard's death).